-→ Improve influent quality by limiting use of unsuitable household products that discharge to the treatment system (rags, plastics, female hygiene products, wipes, nappies, oils, paints, cosmetics, bleaches, food wastes, coffee beans, cleaning products, pesticides, and certain medications such antibiotics).
+- Improve influent quality by limiting use of unsuitable household products that discharge to the treatment system (rags, plastics, female hygiene products, wipes, nappies, oils, paints, cosmetics, bleaches, food wastes, coffee grinds, cleaning products, pesticides, and certain medications such antibiotics and cytotoxic drugs). - Practice water conservation and spread heavy water use activities (such as washing machines and dishwashers) over the whole week. - Protect the system components from structural damage by vehicles, stock, lawn mowers and edge trimmers. - Manage surrounding soil, vegetation and roots around the treatment tank to keep it clear and accessible. - Ensure all inspection ports and access lids are maintained and sealed to the elements. - Ensure a continuous power supply to the system where a pump or air blower are used.

-- → Practice water conservation and spread heavy water use activities (such as washing machines and dishwashers) over the whole week. - → Protect the system components from structural damage by vehicles, stock, lawn mowers and edge trimmers. - → Manage surrounding soil, vegetation and roots around the treatment tank to keep it clear and accessible. - $\rightarrow$ Ensure all inspection ports and access lids are maintained and sealed to the elements. - $\rightarrow$ Ensure a continuous power supply to the system where a pump or air blower are used. - → Check that any pump is operating correctly.
-If the system includes a standby pump, it should be regularly alternated with the operating pump to ensure that the work hours on both are approximately equal. - $\rightarrow$ Call a plumber or designated service agent as soon as practicable in the event an alarm activates or problem is identified. - → Ensure all operational requirements and services are met. - → Maintain all copies of service reports and details of installation. - → Don't water garden crops with recycled water where crops will be eaten raw or could fall onto the ground and be eaten.
+- Check that any pump is operating correctly.
+If the system includes a standby pump, it should be regularly alternated with the operating pump to ensure that the work hours on both are approximately equal. - Call a plumber or designated service agent as soon as practicable in the event an alarm activates or problem is identified.
+The AWTS service agent should have a 24 hour (emergency) call out number included in the contract. - Ensure all operational requirements and services are met. - Maintain all copies of service reports and details of installation. - Don't water food crops with recycled water.